-Google Analytics (GA) is the most widely used web analytics platform.
-The current version, GA4, uses an event-based data model and provides insights into user behavior across websites and apps.
+Google Analytics is the most widely used web analytics platform.
+The current version, Google Analytics 4, uses an event-based data model and provides insights into user behavior across websites and apps.

 - Events: All interactions are tracked as events